December 4, 2021

 With a lesson you write down its main topics then re-order them until they follow a logical order.
 Use your note-taking app to do this (or pen and paper).
 Under each topic write any subtopics that should be covered.
 This is where you add the detail of your lesson.

 Next, turn your outline into a script.
 You can use your script to read from while recording, but you can also use it as an exercise to organise your ideas further or rehearse.
-Before recording a video I often write a script just to help me memorise what to say!
+When you're writing a script, make sure to keep it original.
+If you're unsure try running a plagiarism check.
+Before recording a video I'll often write a script just to help me memorise what to say — sometimes that's enough.

 Now you can turn all this raw written content into something visual.
 Use whichever slides app you're most familiar with and build a deck of slides.
 The trick with slides is to keep them simple.
 Try to limit each slide to one or two pieces of information.
 If this means you need to make more slides then so be it.
 Your viewers will be happier with more memorable slides than a few slides overloaded with information.